LowellInstruments/ddt/README.md

 $ ./dt_install_service_sw_net.sh
 $ ./dt_install_crontab.sh
 ```
-Please note most of these commoneands are only supposed to be run once in the life of a DDH.
+Please note most of these commands are only supposed to be run once in the life of a DDH.
 The only  you might need to run more than once in a DDH life is probably ``./dt_install_python_all_mat_ddh.sh`` to update a DDH manually.
-However, as explained in the following section, the crontab takes care of this auto-update feature.
+However, as explained in the following section, the crontab automatically takes care of updates.

 ## Relation to the DDH software
-With the ``ddt`` utilities, we try to minimize manual interaction with the ``/home/pi/li/ddh`` folder.
+With the ``ddt`` utilities, we minimize manual interaction with the ``/home/pi/li/ddh`` folder.
 Also, having a separate folder allows us to update a DDH more easily than updating a folder from itself, like previous versions.

 The most important point is the ``crontab``.
 The new  content is as follows:
 ```